 Vanderbilt University is committed to compliance with applicable law in the conduct of research and health care services.
-In particular, Vanderbilt is committed to the protection of the health, safety, and welfare of human and animal research subjects and the conduct of research with scientific integrity.
+In particular, Vanderbilt is committed to protecting the health, safety, and welfare of human and animal research subjects and to conducting research with scientific integrity.
 Vanderbilt has adopted policies and procedures designed to foster the responsible conduct of research, and it is essential that the conduct of research activities and the delivery of health care services be accurately documented as required by applicable laws, rules, and regulations.
 Federal regulations relating to effort reporting and appropriate expenditure of grant funds must also be followed.
-Additionally, members of the medical center community, 114 including physicians, billing representatives, and independent contractors, must follow laws and regulations governing financial and billing transactions, and all medical center clinicians must follow the Medicare and Medicaid documentation requirements.
-Questions concerning Medicare and Medicaid billing rules should be directed to the VUMC Compliance Office at 343-2777.
-For assistance with budget development, research contract negotiation, and grant applications, contact the Office of Grants and Contracts Management at 322-2631.
+Matters involving faculty employed by VUMC will be referred to the VUMC compliance officer with the expectation that the University and VUMC will work cooperatively to handle such compliance matters.